Future leader awarded prestigious Robertson Scholarship

 Universities New Zealand | Media release

-An exceptional young woman who wants to make a difference by working on the ethical complications arising from technology has been awarded the prestigious Robertson Scholarship to study in the US.
+An exceptional young man who aims to become the chief economic adviser at Treasury has been awarded the prestigious Robertson Scholarship to study in the US.

-Jia Dua, aged 18 from Lynfield (Auckland), will take up her scholarship to study at Duke University, a leading private university in Durham, North Carolina.
+Shine Wu, aged 18 from Tawa (Wellington), will take up his scholarship to study at Duke University, a leading private university in Durham, North Carolina.

 The Robertson Scholars Leadership Program was established by American philanthropist Julian Robertson, and funds young leaders each year from around the world, including New Zealand.
 The Program is valued at about NZ$100k per year for up to four years, and covers the scholar’s study, living and travel costs.
 Scholars also participate in summer internships, research or international community projects.

-John Taylor, Chair of the Robertson Scholarship Selection Committee says, “Jia is a very talented all-rounder, with strong leadership instincts and abilities that will enable her to give a lot to, and to gain a lot from, the Robertson Scholarship Leadership Program.”
+John Taylor, Chair of the Robertson Scholarship Selection Committee says, “Shine came across as a very talented and balanced all-rounder, with strong leadership instincts and communication skills which will enable him to give a lot to, and to gain a lot from, the Robertson Scholarship Leadership Program.”

 In New Zealand, applications for the Robertson Scholarship are administered by Universities New Zealand.
 More information on the scholarship can be found athttps://www.universitiesnz.ac.nz/scholarships/robertson-scholars-leadership-program